Back to back: Thompson wins in miraculous fashion to claim 2nd straight championship - Shelby County Reporter

 But the jolt of energy from that play carried into an onside kick attempt in a string of redemption kicks for junior Trevor Hardy.
 His onside kick was recovered by Gavin Shipman with 18 seconds still left on the clock, giving Thompson the ball at the 48-yard line.

-Then, after two pass interferences against the Auburn defense in three plays, Thompson moved all the way to the Tigers’ 25-yard line with four seconds to play.
+Then, after two pass interferences against the Auburn defense in three plays, Thompson moved all the way to the Tigers’ 18-yard line with four seconds to play.

 That’s when Hardy trotted back on the field.
-After missing an extra point following Thompson’s first score of the game and punting the ball just 14 yards to set up an Auburn score later in the game, Hardy had his shot.
+After missing an extra point following Thompson’s first score of the game and punting the ball just 14 yards to set up an Auburn score later in the game, Hardy had his shot at redemption.

 “I was just praying to God when I went out on the field,” Hardy said.
 “But once I got out there, I was all of a sudden calm.”